Arab migrations to the Maghreb: Banu Hilal and Banu Sulaym (11th–12th century)

 Upon their arrival in Cyrenaica, the Arab nomads discovered that the region was almost empty of its inhabitants, with only a few Zenata Berbers remaining, most of whom had been largely destroyed by Al-Mu'izz.

-Estimates suggest that up to 200,000 Hilalian families moved westward out of Egypt.
+Estimates of the number of people involved in the Hilalian migration vary considerably among historians.
+Gabriel Camps estimated the number of warriors at several tens of thousands, while other estimates range from 50,000 people leaving Egypt to 150,000–200,000 migrants, including approximately 50,000 warriors.
+The figure of 50,000 warriors is also given by Leo Africanus, who based his account on the medieval chronicler Ibn Rachu.
+Cyrenaica was subsequently settled by the Banu Sulaym, while the Banu Hilal continued their westward expansion.

+According to the Encyclopédie berbère, the Banu Hilal, Banu Sulaym and Banu Maqil together numbered no more than 100,000 Arabs in the Maghreb.
+Estimates for the total number of Arab nomads who migrated to the Maghreb during the 11th century range from around 250,000 to as many as 1,000,000 people, including the Banu Hilal and Banu Sulaym, according to Idris El Hareir.
+Maya Shatzmiller estimates the total population of the Maghreb at approximately 5,000,000 at the time.

 The Banu Sulaym settled in Cyrenaica while the Hilalians continued their advance west.
-The influx of Arab tribes to Cyrenaica caused the region to became the most Arab place in the Arab world after the interior of Arabia.
+The influx of Arab tribes to Cyrenaica caused the region to become the most Arab place in the Arab world after the interior of Arabia.
 According to Ibn Khaldun, the Arab tribes were accompanied by their families and stock.
 They settled in the Maghreb after engaged in numerous battles with the Berbers, such as the Battle of Haydaran.
 The Zirids abandoned Kairouan to take refuge on the coast where they survived for a century.
 The Banu Hilal and Banu Sulaym spread on the high plains of Constantine where they gradually obstructed the Qal'at Bani Hammad as they had done to Kairouan a few decades ago.
 From there, they gradually gained control over the high plains of Algiers and Oran.
 In the second half of the 12th century, they went to the Moulouya valley and the Atlantic coast in the western Maghreb to areas such as Doukkala.